devojyoti96/MeerSOLAR/docs/source/lic.rst

     copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+    1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    2. Any publications, software, or works that make use of this Software, in whole or in part, must include proper academic citation to the following reference(s):

+       Kansabanik, D. et al., "MeerSOLAR", 10.5281/zenodo.16040508.

+    3. A copy of the CITATION.cff file or equivalent citation information must be distributed with any copy of the Software or derived works.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,